mattbeattie/Crossplatform-Ballot-Marking-Device/README.md

 Creating a new modal and calling it from an existing page is easy.
 Follow the below steps:

-1. Create a new page for the modal (`npx ng generate page bar`) and move it into the `src/app/modals/` directory in its own folder like the others (make sure to update the import path in `app-routing.module.ts` accordingly)
+1. Create a new page for the modal (`npx ng generate page foo`) and move it into the `src/app/modals/` directory in its own folder like the others (make sure to update the import path in `app-routing.module.ts` accordingly)
 2. From wherever you need to launch the modal (e.g., the "Home" page), create a new `openBarModal` function which uses `this.modalController.create` to open the new modal
 3. In the corresponding HTML template, add a new icon for it with a click handler that calls the opener function you just created

-#### Optional: allowing translations
+#### Optional: allow translations

 If you need to handle translations in your modal, open the new modal's module file, and add the following the the `imports`: